 If you’re crazy and you DO want to continue learning more about SEO, I’ve got a 5-day free SEO course you can sign up for.
 I’ve received excellent feedback on it and am very confident you’ll learn a lot, totally for free, and it might even be kind of fun to read.

 Alternatively, if you don’t want to continue learning it yourself and just want to pay someone to make all your problems go away, you can do that too.
-DM me on Twitter to start a conversation about hiring me to work with you on your business.
+DM me on Twitter to start a conversation.